cmgoffena13/DE-Capstone-Portfolio-1/README.md

 ## Efficiencies
 Initial design pulled the closing stats for every ticker through the Polygon API.
 Given my analysis was around government officials' trades, I ended up modifying the logic to only grab the tickers that had been traded.
 I also modified my pipeline to only run everything if government trade data was available.
 This made it small, concise, and efficient.
 If it wasn't a personal project, I probably would store information about all tickers.
 It could come in handy later.

-## Setup
-This project was spun up using the Astro CLI, so you will need that installed.

-You'll need a couple environment variables.
-The names are supplied in the `example.env` file.
-You'll also want to create a DBT profiles yml.
-An example file is included: `example.profiles.yml`.

-You'll also need to create two connections in Airflow for the APIs and add the API Keys in there as config.

-Snowflake requires numerous objects to be created.
-Check the `include/snowflake` folder for the scripts.